moliver28/research-handbook/content/job-families/engineering/engineering-management.md

 - Extends either the [Staff Frontend Engineer](/job-families/engineering/development/frontend#staff-frontend-engineer) or the [Staff Backend Engineer](/job-families/engineering/development/backend/#staff-backend-engineer) requirements

-### Director, Development
+### Director, Engineering

-*The Director of Development role reports to the [Senior Director, Development](/job-families/engineering/engineering-management/#senior-director-development).
+- The Director of Engineering role reports to the [Senior Director, Development](/job-families/engineering/engineering-management/#senior-director-development).

-#### Director, Development Job Grade
+#### Director, Engineering Job Grade

-The  Director, Development is a [grade 10](/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).
+The  Director, Engineering is a [grade 10](/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).

-#### Director, Development Responsibilities
+#### Director, Engineering Responsibilities

 - Extends that of the [Senior Manager, Engineering](#senior-manager-engineering) responsibilities

-#### Director, Development Requirements
+#### Director, Engineering Requirements

-- Extends that of the [Senior Manager, Engineering](#senior-manager-engineering) requirements
 - Excellent communication skills
 - Expert hiring manager skills and experience
-- A strong people management philosophy for managers and engineers
+- Experience managing managers, and a strong people management philosophy for both managers and engineers.
-- Experience managing managers
+- Experience managing relationships with external vendors.
-- Agile project management skills
+- Track record of structuring, staffing, and maintaining a high-performing organization that is resourced appropriately and cost-effectively.
+- Ability to coordinate complex technical projects that span multiple teams, while providing high-level progress updates in clear, business-friendly terms.
-- Ability to understand, communicate and improve the quality of multiple teams
+- Ability to develop long-term technical roadmaps and broker architectural decisions across teams.
+- Ability to use understanding of both established systems and general industry direction to help guide strategic decisions.
+- Experience prioritizing technical debt at the organizational level, identifying risks, and balancing short-term delivery with long-term system health.
+- Expertise in agile methodologies, with a focus on optimizing overall organizational velocity and execution against business goals.
+- Thorough understanding of Security practices across the entire software lifecycle from product security to threat management.
 - Demonstrate longevity at, at least, one recent job
 - Ability to be successful managing at a remote-only company
 - Humble, servant leader

+#### Director, Engineering Nice-to-have Requirements

-- Be a user of GitLab, or familiar with our company recommended
+- Be a user of GitLab, or familiar with our company
-- Prior Developer Platform or Tool industry experience recommended
+- Prior Developer Platform or Tool industry experience
-- Prior product company experience recommended
+- Prior product company experience
-- Prior high-growth startup experience recommended
+- Prior high-growth startup experience
-- Experience working on systems at massive (i.e. consumer) scale recommended
+- Experience working on systems at massive (i.e. consumer) scale
-- Deep open source experience recommended
+- Deep open source experience
-- Experience working with global teams recommended
+- Experience working with global teams
 - We value diversity, inclusion and belonging in leadership
 - Be inquisitive: Ask great questions

 ### Distinguished Engineer

-*The Distinguished Engineer reports to the [Director, Development](/job-families/engineering/engineering-management/#director-development).
+*The Distinguished Engineer reports to the [Director, Development](/job-families/engineering/engineering-management/#director-engineering).

 #### Distinguished Engineer Job Grade